quisibran/qbmediaworks/content/pages/index.md

             borderRadius: x-large
             flexDirection: col
         type: FeaturedItem
-      - title: Feature Item Two
+      - title: Audio & DJ
-        tagline: This is the tagline
+        tagline: ''
-        subtitle: This is the item subtitle
+        subtitle: PA system & DJ Service
-        text: |
+        text: >
-          Follow the tutorial to build your first awesome Netlify Create site.
+          We carry a robust PA system for all uses.
+We will also DJ for any event.
+Contact us for more info!
         image:
           url: /images/abstract-feature2.svg
           altText: Placeholder image